All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 Yes, you can if you believe in the process.

-There’s nothing wrong with desiring wealth but many of us have acquired stuff that you really don’t need.
+There’s nothing wrong with desiring wealth, but many of us have acquired stuff we don’t need.

-For example, if your monthly net income leaves you only $50 until your next pay then you turn that into gold.
+For example, if your monthly net income leaves you only $50 until your next pay, you turn that into gold.

-Make a plan and figure out how you can use that money to make more money.
+Make a plan and determine how to use that money to make more money.

 How much of that $50 can I set aside to start saving cash? $5, $10?